nimiq/developer-center/migration/migration-technical-details.md

 - **First Activation Window**: The process begins on November 19th with the first activation window.
 This window lasts 24 hours, during which validators must send readiness transactions to reach the 80% readiness threshold.
 - **Subsequent Windows (2–5)**: If the 80% threshold is not met during the first window, new activation windows will open every 24 hours, starting with a new candidate block.
 This process continues for up to 5 windows.
 Readiness can be achieved in any of these windows, in which case the PoS chain will start immediately.
-- **Evaluation at the End of Window 5**: If readiness is still not achieved by the end of the 5th window, validators who have not sent their readiness transactions will be removed from the validator list.
+- **Evaluation at the End of Window 5**: If readiness is still not achieved by the end of the 5th window, validators who have not sent their readiness transactions will be marked as inactive and won't be considered for the 80% readiness threshold.
 This ensures that only active validators are considered for the migration.
 - **Window 6 and Onward**: Starting from window 6, we expect to reach 80% readiness more quickly, as unready validators will have been marked as inactive.
 This allows the migration process to progress faster, ensuring the PoS chain can launch as soon as possible.

 This process guarantees the migration will succeed by excluding inactive validators, ensuring that only active participants contribute to the readiness threshold.
 By marking unready validators as inactive, the system ensures that the PoS chain can start efficiently.
 This mechanism is designed to secure completion of the migration, even if initial readiness is not achieved.